 Hummus is a fantastic substitute for polenta puree or potato, rice and other variants.
 Nutritious, filling and delicious.
 Make it with fresh chickpeas, it is a revelation.

 Garam masala is a spice mix combining cumin, coriander, bay leaves, chilli, pepper, cardamom, cloves, cinnamon and nutmeg.
-You can make it yourself and by adjusting the proportions you can have a sweet flavour (nutmeg, cinnamon, cloves and cardamom) or a spicier mix (pepper, chilli).
+You can make it yourself and adjust the proportions for a sweet (nutmeg, cinnamon, cloves and cardamom) or spicier mix (pepper, chilli).

 - 1 lemon

 - Fresh parsley to garnish

 - 3 tbsp toasted pistachio